oracle/terraform-provider-oci/website/docs/r/fleet_apps_management_fleet_resource.html.markdown

 The following attributes are exported:

-* `application_type` - Application Type associated with the resource when resource type is fleet.Will only be returned for ENVIRONMENT fleets that are part of a GROUP Fleet.
+* `application_type` - Application Type associated with the resource when the resource type is fleet.
+Will only be returned for ENVIRONMENT fleets that are part of a GROUP Fleet.
-* `compartment` - Resource Compartment
+* `compartment` - Resource Compartment name.
 * `compartment_id` - OCID of the compartment to which the resource belongs to.
-* `compliance_state` - Compliance State of the Resource
+* `compliance_state` - Compliance State of the Resource.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`
-* `environment_type` - Environment Type associated with the Fleet when resource type is fleet.Will only be returned for ENVIRONMENT fleets that are part of a GROUP Fleet.
+* `environment_type` - Environment Type associated with the Fleet when the resource type is fleet.
+Will only be returned for ENVIRONMENT fleets that are part of a GROUP Fleet.
 * `id` - The unique id of the resource.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
-* `product` - Product associated with the resource when resource type is fleet.Will only be returned for PRODUCT fleets that are part of a GROUP Fleet
+* `product` - Product associated with the resource when the resource type is fleet.
+Will only be returned for PRODUCT fleets that are part of a GROUP Fleet.
 * `product_count` - Count of products within the resource.
 * `resource_id` - The OCID of the resource.
 * `resource_region` - Associated region
 * `resource_type` - Type of the Resource.
 * `state` - The current state of the FleetResource.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `target_count` - Count of targets within the resource.
 * `tenancy_id` - OCID of the tenancy to which the resource belongs to.
-* `tenancy_name` - Resource Tenancy Name
+* `tenancy_name` - Resource Tenancy Name.
 * `time_created` - The time this resource was created.
 An RFC3339 formatted datetime string.
 * `time_updated` - The time this resource was last updated.
 An RFC3339 formatted datetime string.